 1. In-patient Hospitalisation Expenses Cover

-We will pay the Reasonable and Customary Charges for the following Medical Expenses of an Insured Person in case of Medically Necessary Treatment taken during Hospitalisation provided that the admission date of the Hospitalisation due to Illness or Injury is within the Policy period:
+In-patient Hospitalisation Expenses Cover We will pay the Reasonable and Customary Charges for the following Medical Expenses of an Insured Person in case of Medically Necessary Treatment taken during Hospitalisation provided that the admission date of the Hospitalisation due to Illness or Injury is within the Policy Period:

-- Room, Boarding and Nursing expenses (all inclusive) incurred as provided by the Hospital/Nursing Home upto the limits provided below:
+1. Room, Boarding and Nursing expenses (all inclusive) incurred as provided by the Hospital/Nursing Home up to the limits provided below:

 Limit (Rs.) per day